Voting & Elections

 In New Mexico, only major political party candidates will appear on the Primary Election ballot.
 The three major political parties are the New Mexico Democratic Party, the New Mexico Republican Party and the Libertarian Party of New Mexico.

-- Constitution Party of New Mexico
+- New Mexico Working Families Party

 Qualified minor party candidates may appear on the General Election ballot and are nominated for office pursuant to the party rules on file with the Secretary of State and pursuant to NMSA 1978 §§ 1-8-2 and 1-8-3.